 Discussing Europe: Debates on Current European Issues

-The meetings on “Discussing Europe” were launched with an informal debate on the worsening migration/refugee crisis.
-This crisis poses great challenges to our societies.
+- 30 September 2015: Refugees and the future of the European economy.
+The refugees crisis poses great challenges to our societies.
 It has already taken its toll on the supposed European solidarity.
 Can we afford to receive so many people?
-Who will pay?
+What are the costs and benefits of integrating refugees?
 How can we distinguish between economic migrants and refugees?
 Can the agreement reached at the European Council on 24 September provide long-term solutions?
 Economic analysis can help frame the debate.